BasileGodts/ScholarsOrganization-AxieInfinity-DiscordBot/README.md

-# ScholarsOrganization - Discord bot - AXIE INFINITY
+# Scholars Organization - Axie Infinity - Discord bot
 This bot will help you to handle your scholars and organize your scholarship with Google Sheets

 ## Setup